4.5. Generating Random Numbers

 radii = vecnorm(points); % distance of each point from (0, 0).

-% inside the circle to the total should be pi/4.
+% of points inside the circle to the total should be pi/4.

 piEstimate = 4*nnz(inCircle)/N;